makyo/writing/work/sawtooth/overclassification/overclassification.md

 Dani laughed.
 "Probably not.
 If your goal was to subvert me organizing everything too much, you did it.
 This, though--" and she leaned forward to give Amber another kiss.
 "I'd like to hold onto this."

-The ringtail smiled, nose nearly pressed in against Dani's.
-"Amber's real.
+The ringtail smiled, nose nearly pressed in against Dani's. "'Amber's real.
 That's my true name."

 Her whiskers bristling from the close contact, Dani smiled.
-"What power does that grant me, that knowledge?"
+"What power does that grant me, knowing that?"

 "What power would you like?"
 Amber grinned.